 Contestants’ scores and ranks will be based on the evaluation metric described in this announcement posted on this DHS S&T Prize Competition website.

 Stage 1 finalists and stage 2 grand prize winner of this challenge will be determined solely by the judging panel’s ranking (subject to compliance with the challenge rules, terms and conditions).

 Rules, Terms, and Conditions

-- Contestants in this Challenge agree, as a condition for winning a cash prize, to complete and submit all required finalists and grand prize winner verification documents to DHS within thirty (30) days of notification, including granting DHS a worldwide, non-exclusive, sub-licensable, transferable, fully paid-up, royalty-free, perpetual, irrevocable license in the finalist or grand-prize winning solutions and any related artifacts.
+- Contestants in this challenge agree, as a condition for winning a cash prize, to complete and submit all required finalists and grand prize winner verification documents to DHS within thirty (30) days of notification, including granting DHS a worldwide, non-exclusive, sub-licensable, transferable, fully paid-up, royalty-free, perpetual, irrevocable license in the finalist or grand-prize winning solutions and any related artifacts.
 DHS will provide this license to the finalist and grand prize winner for completion.
-DHS plans, but is not obligated to, make the solutions publicly available, such as by post the finalists and grand prize winner solutions on a software hosting site.
+DHS plans, but is not obligated, to make the solutions publicly available, such as by posting the finalists and grand prize winner solutions on a software hosting site.
 Failure to return all required verification documents and the completed license by the date specified in the notification may be a basis for disqualification of any finalists or grand prize-winning entry.

 - The following contestants or participants (including any individuals participating as part of a team or entity) are not eligible regardless of whether they meet the criteria set forth above:

 - Any federal entity or federal employee acting within the scope of his or her employment or otherwise be prohibited by federal law (employees should consult their agency ethics officials).
 Note: federal ethical conduct rules may restrict or prohibit federal employees from engaging in certain outside activities; any federal employee not excluded under the prior paragraph seeking to participate in this challenge outside the scope of employment should consult his/her agency's ethics official prior to developing a submission.